 When she died in 1865, she was called “the most powerful and finished female novelist of an epoch singularly rich in female novelists.”
 Her family, accepting her wish to remain private, did not release her notes or letters.
 If anyone wants to do a book club of North and South, let me know.
 More Gaskell info here and here.

 Side note #1: Most of her work was published by Dickens in his literary magazine.
 He was enamored of her work and referred to her as “my dear Scheherezade.”

 Side note 2: Charlotte Brontë, while visiting Gaskell, once became so anxious about meeting some other guests that she hid behind the curtains waiting for them to leave.

 Side note #3: North and South includes the following exchange, which I adore:

 “Oh, Mr. Thornton, I am not good enough!”

 “Not good enough!
 Don’t mock my own deep feeling of unworthiness.”

 Jekyll Island covers about nine square miles, and sits just off the Georgia coast.
 Originally populated by Creek peoples, Spain showed up in the 16th century and colonized it.
 Then France.
-Then Spain, France again, then England in 1733.
-This is when it was named Jekyll Island, for an English benefactor, Sir Joseph Jekyll.
-Jekyll was a well-to-do barrister, once named “Master of Rolls,” and supposedly his descendant was friends with RL Stevenson, which is where Dr. Jekyll & Mr. Hyde comes from.
-Jekyll died in 1738 of “a mortification of the bowels.”
-That’s not relevant to the story, I just thought it was funny.
+Then Spain.
+Then France again, then England in 1733.
+That’s when it got the name Jekyll Island, for an English benefactor Sir Joseph Jekyll.
+A well-to-do barrister nicknamed “Master of Rolls” (not sure what kind), Jekyll’s descendant was friends with RL Stevenson, which is apparently where the the eponymous Dr. Jekyll comes from.
+Jekyll died in 1738 from “a mortification of the bowels.”
+It’s tragic, my uncle went the same way.